jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Hard attention

-In soft attention, we compute a weight $$ \alpha_{i} $$ for each $$ x_{i}$$, and use it to calculate a weighted average of $$ x $$ as the input to the LSTM module. $$ \alpha_{i} $$ adds up to 1 which can also be interpreted as the chance that $$ x_{i} $$ covers our current "attention area".
-So instead of a weighted average, hard attention uses $$ s_{i} $$ as a sample rate to pick $$ x_{i} $$ as the input to LSTM.
+In soft attention, we compute a weight $$ \alpha_{i} $$ for each $$ x_{i}$$, and use it to calculate a weighted average of $$ x $$ as the input to the LSTM module. $$ \alpha_{i} $$ adds up to 1 which can also be interpreted as the chance that $$ x_{i} $$ is the "attention area".
+So instead of a weighted average, hard attention uses $$ s_{i} $$ as a sample rate to pick one $$ x_{i} $$ as the input to LSTM.
+Therefore Y is one of the $$ x_{i} $$ using sampling based on the sampling rate $$ \alpha_{i} $$

+<div class="imgcap">
+<img src="/assets/att/hard.png" style="border:none;">
+</div>

 Hard attention replaces a deterministic method with a stochastic sampling model.
-To calculate the gradient descent correctly in the backpropagation, we need to perform many samplings and average out our results using the Monte Carlo method.
+To calculate the gradient descent correctly in the backpropagation, we perform many samplings and average our results using the Monte Carlo method.
 Monte Carlo performs many end-to-end episodes to compute an average for all sampling results.
 Soft attention assumes a weighted average is a good approximation to our "attention objects" while hard attention makes no such assumptions but requires a lot of samplings to make it accurate.

 > Soft attention is more popular because the backpropagation seems more effective.

-<div class="imgcap">
-<img src="/assets/att/hard.png" style="border:none;">
-</div>